Final Score (2018 film): Plot

 Brothers Arkady and Dimitri Belav have led the revolution in the Russian region of Sakovya for independence.
 The revolution ultimately leads to Dimitri being killed in an airstrike and Arkady being captured, ending the revolution.
 After several years, Arkady and his men believe that Dimitri has faked his death, so they torture a man for information on where Dimitri is hiding in London.
 Meanwhile, in London, former US military soldier Michael Knox visits his late best friend's house to attend the West Ham United football game with his niece, Danni.
 He had previously served in Afghanistan in an attack team alongside his best friend (who he explains "was like a brother") and was the only survivor of their last mission.
-Danni is grounded by her mother for delinquent behaviour, but Knox manages to fix the situation, and her mother gives her consent for Michael to take Danni to the football match.
+Danni is grounded by her mother for delinquent behaviour, but Knox manages to fix the situation, and her mother gives her consent for Knox to take Danni to the football match.